 • ECIP 404.0

-Students who secure work placements in the Co-operative Internship Program will be registered in between one and five ECIP-series courses, each one being four months in duration.
+Students who secure work terms in the Co-operative Internship Program will be registered in between one and five ECIP-series courses, each one being four months in duration.

-Students are required to complete learning activities and assignments as part of their work placement.
-These learning activities and assignments will be reviewed by staff within the College of Engineering and a grade of “pass” or “fail” assigned accordingly.
+Students are required to complete learning activities and assignments as part of their work term.
+These learning activities and assignments will be reviewed by staff within the Engineering Co-op & Career Centre and a grade of “pass” or “fail” assigned accordingly.
 The grade received for all ECIP 400-level courses will appear on a student’s academic transcript at the University of Saskatchewan.
 Students who fail to meet and adhere to the requirements of the program may be forced to withdraw, at the discretion of program staff and the Associate Dean Academic, College of Engineering.